Warning: ALL spoilers are unmarked. You Have Been Warned.

 - Youthful Freckles: Played with.
 He doesn't have freckles, but the stars in his face create the very same effect, which makes him look even younger.

-An Archdragon of the Sky, Thunder is Azymondias's father and was the king of the dragons until his death shortly before the show begins.
+An Archdragon of the Sky, Avizandum — known to the humans as "Thunder" — is Azymondias's father and was the king of the dragons for the past three hundred years until his death shortly before the show begins.

 - Breath Weapon: He can shoot lightning from his mouth.